The Bankrate promise

 How does work-study work?

-Work-study jobs are limited to 20 hours a week so students have enough time to manage their studies and extracurricular activities.
+Work-study jobs are limited to 20 hours a week so students have enough time to manage their studies and extracurricular activities, though you may be allowed to work up to 40 hours during summer, winter and Thanksgiving breaks.
 Most jobs will only schedule between 10 and 15 hours a week.

 Unlike other forms of financial aid, work-study comes with a regular paycheck.
 You can use the funds for tuition and living expenses or spend it all on weekend activities — though we recommend the former.
 This makes work-study positions more flexible than student loans and grants, which come with specific rules on what you can use the money for.